Chapter 24

 “Make sure you stay away from thunderstorms too.
 As much as I’ve enjoyed your company, when I get back, I want to stay there.
 If I get back.”

 We said no more.
-To my relief, we finally reached the traffain and our pace increased.
-Desire and hope mounted that I might shortly, at last, see my wife and family again.
+To my relief, we finally reached the traffain and our pace increased, as did my desire and hope of shortly—at last—seeing my wife and family again.

 Minutes later, having turned onto the narrower road, we reached the point to stop the car.
 It was still raining, though not as heavily, but apart from gradually diminishing lightning flashes, it was almost completely dark.
 The three of us managed to stay fairly dry, huddling together under the umbrella my older self had provided, trekking through the bush, his torch lighting our path.

 I panicked when I could not immediately find the right spot.
 It was more difficult at night, in the rain.
 Finally, after several minutes of disappointed scanning with the torch, a sudden lightning flash revealed one of the white-barked trees.
-Sighing relief, I hurried forward out of reach of the umbrella, and located the singed grass outline.
-The rain, by then, had eased to a few scattered if rather large drops – I grew worried that the storm might move away and take its lightning with it before we could do anything.
+Sighing with relief, I hurried forward out of reach of the umbrella, and located the singed grass outline.
+The rain, by then, had eased to a few scattered if rather large drops—which worried me that the storm might move away and take its lightning with it before we could do anything.

-“We have arrived,” said Yvette, speaking into her babel.
+“We have arrived,” said Yvette, speaking into her Babel, the umbrella in her other hand.

 “What?!”
 I erupted.